2023131031-yonsei-github/memory-transformer/README.md

     sentencepiece
     datasets

-If you want to train Memory-Transformer with official Llama implemetation from Facebook Llama repository, you need to install,
+If you want to train Memory-Transformer with official Llama implemetation from Facebook Llama repository, you need to install.

     fairscale
 Note that you need to edit model.py accordingly for backward() function in torch - See memory_transformer/llama/model.py.